MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/layouts/contentview.md

 > [!NOTE]
 > The `BorderColor` property affects multiple items for the purposes of demonstration.
 This property could be broken out into three properties if needed.

 Each property is backed by a `BindableProperty` instance.
 The backing `BindableProperty` allows each property to be styled, and bound, using the MVVM pattern.
-For more information, see [Bind data with MVVM](#bind-data-with-mvvm).

 The following example shows how to create a backing `BindableProperty`: